 With a vaccine potentially 12 to 18 months away and a relatively tiny proportion of the British public having been infected with coronavirus, the realisation of ‘herd immunity’ is a distant one and the potential for lockdowns to become rolling (easing and tightening of restrictions over time) or partial (immunity passports, regional lockdowns or letting only young people back to work) is at the moment a more probable outcome in the short term.
-As a result, businesses should work on the assumption that the current trend towards online consumer activity will continue unabated.
+As a result, businesses should work on the assumption that the current trend toward online consumer activity will continue unabated.

 It would also be reasonable to assume that much of this behaviour will continue to evolve in the short term and that some of it will stick when herd immunity and/or a vaccine is achieved.
 Investing in your ability to generate and run your business online, may involve a fundamental shift in approach, but it now represents the least risky option when it comes to long term profitability.

 With traffic and conversion rates for websites down across many sectors, it’s not surprising that the current tendency is that of batten down the hatches.
 With economic activity all but shut down, it’s not surprising that organic web traffic across a whole range of search terms has dramatically shifted.
 But it will come back when restrictions are eased and it’s those businesses that are maintaining and building upon their SEO efforts now that will see a more substantial bounceback.

 Whilst we will emerge from this pandemic to a deep recession, it’s inevitable that there will also be less competition out there, so the potential rewards for those businesses who have been steadily investing in their digital presence during lockdown could be all the greater.